 PARIS Dec 17 U.S. stock index futures pointed

-to a flat to higher open on Wall Street on Monday, with futures
+to a mixed open on Wall Street on Monday, with futures for the

 * European stocks dipped on Monday, as the first signs of